Jacques Grosperrin

-Jacques Grosperrin (born 17 October 1955 in Baden-Baden) is French politician of The Republicans who has been a member of the Senate since the 2014 elections, representing the Doubs department.
+Jacques Grosperrin (born 17 October 1955) is a French politician of The Republicans who has been a member of the Senate since the 2014 elections, representing the Doubs department.
 Previously he served as a member of the National Assembly of France from 2007 until 2012.

 Political positions

 In the Republicans’ 2016 presidential primaries, Grosperrin endorsed Jean-François Copé as the party's candidate for the office of President of France.